bcdev/h2ops/README.md

 **Please note**:
 This template has only been tested on Linux Ubuntu and it works as expected.
-As we have not tested it yet on Windows, we are not sure if it works in there.
+As we have not tested it yet on Windows or MacOS, we are not sure if it works in there.

 # Table of Contents
 - [Overview](#overview)